 Psychosis occurs when an individual loses touch with the world around him or her.
 A psychiatric condition commonly associated with schizophrenia, schizotypal disorder, and bipolar disorder, psychosis is known to cause delusions, hallucinations, disorganized thinking, abnormal physical behavior, and negative symptoms.
 Moreover, those who suffer from substance abuse disorders can experience psychosis as a result of their substance use.

-Effecting people in different ways with varying extremes of symptoms present, psychosis can have a huge impact on the sufferer.
-Psychotic episodes can last anywhere from a few days to weeks and in some people they can be recurrent.
-Due to the disconnection from the outside world and the delusions and hallucinations experienced, a person with psychotic symptoms or who experiences a psychotic break could pose a risk to him or herself and others if treatment is not sought.
+Affecting people in different ways with varying extremes of symptoms present, psychosis can have a huge impact on the sufferer.
+Psychotic episodes can last anywhere from a few days to weeks and in some people, they can be recurrent.
+Due to the disconnection from the outside world and the delusions and hallucinations experienced, a person with psychotic symptoms or who experiences a psychotic break could pose a risk to him or herself and others if treatment at a mental health center, like Red River Hospital, is not sought.

 Characteristics of Psychosis